After You've Gone (True Detective): Critical reviews

 Alan Sepinwall of HitFix wrote, "And the structure of the series means that anything could happen in next week's finale: the death of one or both of our heroes, the success or failure of their investigation, a perfectly mundane explanation for the activities of this family of killers, or a more supernatural one befitting the many theories about the Yellow King, Carcosa, et al. This story's over after one more hour, come what may, and then the slate gets wiped clean.
 Rust Cohle no longer cares about anything but tying off this circle, which makes him incredibly dangerous.
 And because Pizzolatto doesn't have to worry about bringing any of these characters with him to True Detective season 2, he's just as dangerous."
-Gwilym Mumford of The Guardian wrote, "True Detectives 'After You've Gone' doesn't go quite as far as those shows in its adherence to the rule.
-Granted, it's an episode that resolves the show's central mystery – the identity of the 'scarred man' – but much of the hour is about laying groundwork."
+Gwilym Mumford of The Guardian wrote, "Even if Hart and Cohle do manage to close the case, there's very little awaiting them on the other side.
+Their lives, as depicted in a crushing montage, are pitiably lonely: Rust drinks himself into a stupor and Marty has no relationship with his kids, and sits at home browsing Match.com.
+You wonder whether going out in some triumphant blaze of glory (maybe something like the shootout in "The Secret Fate of All Life" but, you know, real) might be the best solution for both of them."
 Kevin Jagernauth of IndieWire gave the episode a "B" grade and wrote, "With Pizzolatto describing the last two episodes of True Detective as the third act of his saga, much of 'After You've Gone' plays like a table setting for the finale, but still, an undeniably riveting one."